 The PIA is computed using up to 35 years of earnings, selecting those years with the highest indexed earnings, which are then summed, then the total amount is divided by the number of months in those years, rounding down the result to the next lower dollar amount.
 The benefit is calculated by including the years when the taxpayer earned the most money.
 If the taxpayer worked longer than 35 years, then low years can be dropped, resulting in a higher PIA.

 The years that must be included when computing the average depends on the individual's age and on the type of benefits requested.
-If the taxpayer worked insufficient years, then some years of 0 earnings will have to be included to calculate the average.
+If the taxpayer worked insufficient years, then some years of 0 earnings must be included to calculate the average.
 After dropping years of lower earnings, the total indexed earnings are divided by the number of months used to compute the AIME, which is converted to the PIA by a statutory formula.

 The indexed earnings for each year is calculated by calculating an index ratio, by taking the AIME for the current year and dividing it by the AIME for the target year, then multiplying the wages earned by the taxpayer in that year by the index ratio.
 The indexed wage for each year is calculated accordingly.
 The PIA is based on this result.